bzatrok/DotNetAssessment/README.md

 ## What is the test about?

-In order to evaluate your skills and coding style we would like you to develop a small .Net Framework webapp that consumes [Best Buy](https://developer.bestbuy.com/) API RESTFull services.
-Please use .Net Framework and not .Net Core.
+In order to evaluate your skills and coding style we would like you to develop a small .Net Framework / .Net Core webapp that consumes [Best Buy](https://developer.bestbuy.com/) API RESTFul services.
 You are free to use MVC or other design patters based on your personal preference.

+Plus points if you build a back-end with .Net and a SPA front-end with Vue.js / Nuxt.js / React.

 ## What do I need to do?